Valgueiro/useful-commands/nvim.md

 ## Comment to multiple lines once:
+I am now using commentary and the <leader>; to comment.

 1. CTRL + Q (CRTL+V but on windows) => go to visual block
 2. Select lines going to the direction